gurkanozil/blog/docs/posts/my-story.md

 ### Compartmentalizing My Day

 I often balance my hobbies and interests using **compartmentalization** and prioritizing tasks throughout the day.
 I dedicate specific time for my physical health, diet, and exercise, while also making space to learn, read, and apply new knowledge.
 For example, after discovering a new exercise, I would research it and apply it to my daily fitness routine.
 This allows me to integrate both physical and intellectual pursuits into my life seamlessly.
+You can read more about balancing interests [here](./balancing-interests).

 ## Career Aspirations and Flexibility